 Every tree planted should be highly valued for its natural beauty and huge environmental benefits, which get greater with time and maturity.
 Trees give scale and impact to a new landscape setting.
 Sometimes, through selection of semi-mature trees, particular historic varieties or unique shapes, trees can emphasise and continue the historic importance of a setting.
+Discover the importance of designing with feature trees.

 Fabulous Fruit

-These mature fruit trees have become very popular with Hillier customers and have been used in community gardens, corporate office court yards, urban pocket parks and schools.
+Mature trees have become very popular with Hillier customers and have been used in community gardens, corporate office court yards, urban pocket parks and schools.
 The lovely flowers brighten up any space and it is fascinating to watch the fruit grow — and what a lovely treat to be able to pick your own apples from the trees.

 One notable housing project in Rugby, designed by BMD (Bradley Murphy Design), used a natural grouping of 40 mature fruit trees to give structure and character at the entrance to the new major housing development.
 The fruit trees reflected the history of the site and had been renowned, locally, for its old orchards.
 It created a fantastic, character-filled area for the new residents to enjoy.